mami-project/trafic/README.md

 At its core, *trafic* is just a flow scheduler.

-You describe one or more flows, for example specifying which transport protocol, transmission patterns, markings, etc. and let *trafic* run the client and server side of that flow at the specified time.
+You describe one or more flows, for example specifying which transport protocol (and possibly its congestion controller), transmission patterns, markings, etc. and let *trafic* run the client and server side of that flow at the specified time.
+Each side of the flow is driven by a different *trafic* instance, sharing the same configuration as its peer.

 When a flow completes, the *trafic* client stores key performance indicators (KPI) associated with each scheduled flow (e.g., bandwidth, packet loss, RTT, jitter).

 These KPIs are sampled at a configurable rate (e.g. every 200ms) and made available as (per-flow) CSV files.
-If requested, they can also be sent to an [Influx](https://www.influxdata.com/time-series-platform/influxdb/) instance.
+If requested, they can also be sent to an [Influx](https://www.influxdata.com/time-series-platform/influxdb/) instance where KPIs are organised as time-series and can be conveniently [queried](https://docs.influxdata.com/influxdb/v1.5/query_language/data_exploration/).

 On top of that, *trafic* also provides the ability to define a traffic mix at high level, in terms of:
 * How much bandwidth does the mix take;